bbros-dev/goose/book/src/developers.md

 ### Conjectures

-If you are inclined to benchmarking conjectures and the experimental; we are interested in whether performance is improved by adopting ideas embodied in the following crates:
+If you are inclined to benchmark conjectures and the experimental; we are interested in whether performance is improved by adopting ideas embodied in the following crates: